home and

 Examples are:

 • India.
-Following the 26 January 2001 earthquake which led to India/Pakistan Disaster Diplomacy, allegations were made that aid was withheld from lower castes at the local level because of the view that those people did not deserve to receive any help.
+Following the 26 January 2001 earthquake as part of the India/Pakistan case study, allegations were made that aid was withheld from lower castes at the local level because of the view that those people did not deserve to receive any help.

 • Indian Ocean Tsunami 26 December 2004.
 In Sri Lanka and Aceh, the warring groups accused each other of inhibiting aid operations.
 Were any differences observed in the amount or type of aid received by countries, due to criteria other than need?
 If not, what went right?